MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps/windows-features.md

     :--- | :----
     ![Browser default context menu](./media/browser-context-menu.png) | ![App custom context menu](./media/app-context-menu.png)

-Hopefully you now have a solid foundation for progressively enhancing your PWAs for Windows.
+Hopefully you now have a solid foundation for progressively enhancing your PWAs on Windows.
 If you run into questions or anything is unclear, please drop us a comment!

 ## Going further